zackfrank/sudoku_solver/README.md

 ### Aspirations
 - Evolve to solve harder sudokus with more complex analytical tactics
-  - Account for neighbor negation
+  - Account for advanced neighbor negation
-    - If nothing else in the square/row/column can be a number aside from one cell
-    - Neighbor negation is also affected by possibilities of neighbors
     - ie if only two cells in the square next door can be a 9 and they form a row that negates cells in current square, that might leave one option left
 - Create browser frontend
   - Interactive user interface
   - User can choose to be shown hints for individual cells